Esri/offline-editor-js/doc/howtousetpklibrary.md

 ```
-**Step 2** Create a new instance of TPKLayer and pass the array of Entry objects from the zip file into the `extend()` method's constructor.
+**Step 2** Create a new instance of TPKLayer and pass the array of Entry objects from the zipReader into the `extend()` method's constructor.
 Then add the layer to the map.
-As soon as you extend the layer it will start parsing the TPK file.
+As soon as this code executes the layer will start parsing the TPK file.

 ```js